CommunityToolkit/Maui/README.md

 Every new feature also requires an associated sample to be added to the .NET MAUI Toolkit Sample app.

 ### 6. Documentation Complete
-Before a Pull Request can be merged into the .NET MAUI Toolkit, the Pull Request Author must also submit the documentation to https://docs.microsoft.com
+Before a Pull Request can be merged into the .NET MAUI Toolkit, the Pull Request Author must also submit the documentation to [Add link to Microsoft Docs GitHub Repo Here].

 ### 7. Merged
 Once a Pull Request has been reviewed + approved AND the documentation has been written, submitted and approved, the new feature will be merged adding it to the .NET MAUI Toolkit